emilianvrd/Maneuvers/Flourishes.md

 1 action\
 Blessings from beyond help your companions strike true.
 Each creature of your choice within 12m of you gains a +1 status bonus to attack rolls and damage rolls for 1 minute.
 You can use this Flourish three times per day.

+### Chef
+Heal, Buff\
+10 minutes\
+You know how to cook delicious and restorative foods.
+By spendig 10 minutes cooking food, you can create food for up to 10 people.
+A person that eats from the food regains 20hp and gains a +1 status bonus to attack rolls for 1 hour.

+A creature can benefit from this ability up to three times per day.

 ### Combat Grab
 Grapple\
 1 action\